Steelman Partners

 Steelman Partners is an American international architecture and interior design firm specializing in entertainment architecture, interior design, lighting design, graphic design, 3D design, and master planning.
 The firm has designed casinos and integrated resorts around the world.

 Staff

 Steelman Partners has 250 employees worldwide including 150 in their Southern Nevada headquarters.

 Founding

-Paul Steelman was employed by Wasleski Steelman, the city of Atlantic City, the Golden Nugget, and MGM Mirage companies after graduating from Clemson University in 1977.
+Paul Curtis Steelman was employed by Wasleski Steelman, the city of Atlantic City, the Golden Nugget, and MGM Mirage companies after graduating from Clemson University in 1977.
 In 1987, he founded his own firm, Paul Steelman Ltd. Architect.
 The name of the company is now Steelman Partners, LLP.